Make an impact on students and schools by seeking a teaching job in Charlotte and the Piedmont Triad (Greensboro, Winston-Salem, and the High Point).

 Make an Impact in Charlotte-Piedmont Triad

-As a corps member in the Charlotte-Piedmont Triad, you’ll have the opportunity to explore and teach across two school districts—Charlotte-Mecklenburg Schools and Guilford County Schools—in addition to charter school partners.
-You’ll be part of a passionate community dedicated to improving educational outcomes for students.
+As a corps member in the Charlotte-Piedmont Triad, you’ll have the opportunity to teach across two school districts: Charlotte-Mecklenburg Schools and Guilford County Schools, in addition to charter school partners.
+You’ll join a passionate community dedicated to improving educational outcomes for students.
 You’ll use your background and leadership skills to drive students to academic success and transform lives.